-12.5.2 PKCS #3 Diffie-Hellman key parameter generation
+12.5.2 PKCS #3 Diffie-Hellman domain parameter generation

-The PKCS #3 Diffie-Hellman key parameter generation mechanism, denoted CKM_DH_PKCS_PARAMETER_GEN, is a key parameter generation mechanism based on Diffie-Hellman key agreement, as defined in PKCS #3.
+The PKCS #3 Diffie-Hellman domain parameter generation mechanism, denoted CKM DH PKCS PARAMETER GEN, is a domain parameter generation mechanism based on Diffie-Hellman key agreement, as defined in PKCS #3.

-The mechanism generates Diffie-Hellman key parameters with a particular prime length in bits, as specified in the CKA_PRIME_BITS attribute of the template for the key parameters.
-The mechanism contributes the CKA_CLASS, CKA_KEY_TYPE, CKA_PRIME, CKA_BASE, and CKA_PRIME_BITS attributes to the new object.
-Other attributes supported by the Diffie-Hellman key parameter types may also be specified in the template for the key parameters, or else are assigned default initial values.
+The mechanism generates Diffie-Hellman domain parameters with a particular prime length in bits, as specified in the CKA PRIME BITS attribute of the template.

+The mechanism contributes the CKA_CLASS, CKA_KEY_TYPE, CKA_PRIME, CKA_BASE, and CKA_PRIME BITS attributes to the new object.
+Other attributes supported by the Diffie-Hellman domain parameter types may also be specified in the template, or else are assigned default initial values.